jayaemekar/systemdesign/docs/DesigningYelporNearbyFriends.md

   </kbd>
 </p>

-## 8. Replication and Fault Tolerance
+### Replication and Fault Tolerance
-Having replicas of QuadTree servers can provide an alternate to data partitioning.
-To distribute read traffic, we can have replicas of each QuadTree server.
-We can have a master-slave configuration where replicas (slaves) will only serve read traffic; all write traffic will first go to the master and then applied to slaves.
-Slaves might not have some recently inserted places (a few milliseconds delay will be there), but this could be acceptable.
+Data partitioning can be replaced by having replicas of QuadTree servers.
+We can have clones of each QuadTree server to spread read traffic.
+We can set up a master-slave setup in which replicas (slaves) solely provide read traffic and all write traffic goes to the master before being applied to slaves.
+Slaves may not have certain newly inserted spots (there will be a few milliseconds delay), but this may be okay.

-**What will happen when a QuadTree server dies?** We can have a secondary replica of each server and, if primary dies, it can take control after the failover.
-Both primary and secondary servers will have the same QuadTree structure.
+**What will happen when a QuadTree server dies?**

+We can have a secondary replica of each server that will assume control after the primary dies.
+The QuadTree structure will be the same on both primary and backup servers.

-**What if both primary and secondary servers die at the same time?** We have to allocate a new server and rebuild the same QuadTree on it.
-How can we do that, since we don’t know what places were kept on this server?
-The brute-force solution would be to iterate through the whole database and filter LocationIDs using our hash function to figure out all the required places that will be stored on this server.
-This would be inefficient and slow; also, during the time when the server is being rebuilt, we will not be able to serve any query from it, thus missing some places that should have been seen by users.
+**What if both primary and secondary servers die at the same time?**

+- We'll need to set aside a new server and rebuild the QuadTree on it.
+We don't know what locations were saved on this server, so how can we do that?
+The brute-force technique would be to cycle over the entire database, filtering LocationIDs with our hash function to find all of the required locations that would be kept on this server.
-**How can we efficiently retrieve a mapping between Places and QuadTree server?** We have to build a reverse index that will map all the Places to their QuadTree server.
-We can have a separate QuadTree Index server that will hold this information.
-We will need to build a HashMap where the ‘key’ is the QuadTree server number and the ‘value’ is a HashSet containing all the Places being kept on that QuadTree server.
-We need to store LocationID and Lat/Long with each place because information servers can build their QuadTrees through this.
-Notice that we are keeping Places’ data in a HashSet, this will enable us to add/remove Places from our index quickly.
-So now, whenever a QuadTree server needs to rebuild itself, it can simply ask the QuadTree Index server for all the Places it needs to store.
-This approach will surely be quite fast.
-We should also have a replica of the QuadTree Index server for fault tolerance.
-If a QuadTree Index server dies, it can always rebuild its index from iterating through the database.
+- This would be wasteful and slow; also, while the server is being rebuilt, we will be unable to service any queries from it, resulting in the users missing certain areas that they should have viewed.

+**How can we efficiently retrieve a mapping between Places and QuadTree server?**

+- We must create a reverse index that maps all Places to their QuadTree server.
+This information can be stored on a separate QuadTree Index server.
+- We'll need to create a HashMap with the QuadTree server number as the key and a HashSet containing all the Places kept on that QuadTree server as the value.
+- Because information servers can generate QuadTrees using LocationID and Lat/Long, we need to keep them with each place.
+We've kept Places' data in a HashSet, which allows us to swiftly add and remove Places from our index.
+- So now, anytime a QuadTree server has to rebuild itself, it can simply request all of the Places it requires from the QuadTree Index server.
+- This method will undoubtedly be quick.
+For fault tolerance, we need additionally have a duplicate of the QuadTree Index server.
+If a QuadTree Index server fails, the index can be rebuilt by iterating through the database.

-## 9. Cache
+### Cache
-To deal with hot Places, we can introduce a cache in front of our database.
-We can use an off-the-shelf solution like Memcache, which can store all data about hot places.
-Application servers, before hitting the backend database, can quickly check if the cache has that Place.
-Based on clients’ usage pattern, we can adjust how many cache servers we need.
-For cache eviction policy, Least Recently Used (LRU) seems suitable for our system.
+- We can put a cache in front of our database to deal with busy places.
+We may use an off-the-shelf solution like Memcache to store all of the information about hot spots.
+- Before reaching the backend database, application servers can rapidly verify if the cache has that Place.
+We can modify the number of cache servers required based on client usage patterns.
+- Least Recently Used (LRU) appears to be a good cache eviction policy for our system.

-## 10. Load Balancing (LB)
+### Load Balancing (LB)
-We can add LB layer at two places in our system 1) Between Clients and Application servers and 2) Between Application servers and Backend server.
-Initially, a simple Round Robin approach can be adopted; that will distribute all incoming requests equally among backend servers.
-This LB is simple to implement and does not introduce any overhead.
-Another benefit of this approach is if a server is dead the load balancer will take it out of the rotation and will stop sending any traffic to it.
+- We can use the LB layer in our system in two places: 1) between clients and application servers, and 2) between application servers and backend servers.
+- A basic Round Robin technique can be used to distribute all incoming requests evenly among backend servers at first.
+- This LB is simple to set up and has no additional overhead.
+Another advantage of this method is that if a server goes down, the load balancer will remove it from the rotation and stop distributing traffic to it.

-A problem with Round Robin LB is, it won’t take server load into consideration.
-If a server is overloaded or slow, the load balancer will not stop sending new requests to that server.
-To handle this, a more intelligent LB solution would be needed that periodically queries backend server about their load and adjusts traffic based on that.
+- Round Robin LB has the drawback of not taking server load into account.
+The load balancer will not stop sending new requests to a server that is overcrowded or slow.
+- To tackle this, a more intelligent LB solution would be required, one that polls the backend server about their load on a regular basis and adjusts traffic accordingly.

-## 11. Ranking
+### Ranking
-How about if we want to rank the search results not just by proximity but also by popularity or relevance?
+How about if we want to rank the search results not only by proximity but also by popularity or relevance?

-**How can we return most popular places within a given radius?** Let’s assume we keep track of the overall popularity of each place.
-An aggregated number can represent this popularity in our system, e.g., how many stars a place gets out of ten (this would be an average of different rankings given by users)?
-We will store this number in the database as well as in the QuadTree.
-While searching for the top 100 places within a given radius, we can ask each partition of the QuadTree to return the top 100 places with maximum popularity.
-Then the aggregator server can determine the top 100 places among all the places returned by different partitions.
+**How can we return most popular places within a given radius?**

+- Assume we keep track of each location's overall popularity.
+In our system, an aggregated figure can indicate this popularity, such as how many stars a location receives out of 10 (this would be an average of multiple user rankings)?
+- This number will be saved in both the database and the QuadTree.
+We can ask each partition of the QuadTree to return the top 100 places with the most popularity while looking for the top 100 places within a defined radius.
+- The aggregator server may then decide the top 100 locations from all of the locations returned by different partitions.

-Remember that we didn’t build our system to update place’s data frequently.
-With this design, how can we modify the popularity of a place in our QuadTree?
-Although we can search a place and update its popularity in the QuadTree, it would take a lot of resources and can affect search requests and system throughput.
-Assuming the popularity of a place is not expected to reflect in the system within a few hours, we can decide to update it once or twice a day, especially when the load on the system is minimum.
+Remember that our system was not designed to update location data often.
+How can we change the popularity of a location in our QuadTree using this design?
+Although we can search for a location and update its popularity in the QuadTree, this would consume a significant amount of resources and could slow down search queries and system throughput.
+We can decide to update it once or twice a day if the popularity of a location is not expected to show in the system within a few hours, especially when the load on the system is low.

-Our next problem, Designing Uber backend, discusses dynamic updates of the QuadTree in detail.
+The QuadTree's dynamic updates are discussed in depth in our following challenge, Designing Uber backend.